 At St Therese’s Catholic School, we are fortunate to enjoy some wonderful educational facilities inside and outside the classroom.
-A recent building program included alterations and extensions to current classrooms, and a major redevelopment of the Kindergarten space.
+A recent building programme included alterations and extensions to current classrooms, and a major redevelopment of the Kindergarten space.

-The building program provided an opportunity to transform teaching and learning at St Therese’s through changes to learning spaces.
+The building programme provided an opportunity to transform teaching and learning at St Therese’s through changes to learning spaces.
 We have ensured that our designs have been a collaborative effort that reflects the culture of our School.
 Particular attention has been devoted to technology, furniture, lighting, comfort, and location.

 We have seen a pedagogical transition from instruction to active learning with increased capacity for, and attention to, personalised learning, collaborative learning, globalised learning, and project-based learning.